 Can you use peppermint extract in this cookie?

 You can choose to use a little bit of peppermint extract in this recipe.
 However, I would highly recommend only using a little bit.
 Peppermint extract is very strong and just a few drops will make your cookies quite minty.
-If you really want that mint flavor in the cookie dough, use ¼ tsp peppermint extract and 1 ¾ tsp vanilla extract.
+If you really want that mint flavor in the cookie dough, use ¼ teaspoon peppermint extract and 1 ¾ teaspoon vanilla extract.
 Keep in mind that the peppermint chocolate bits will add a lot of sweet peppermint taste so you really do not need the extract.

 What is peppermint crunch?